praseodym/javacardsign/pkihostapi/README.txt

 It is also possible to upload all the required data to the PKI card from a ZIP file.
 To do this run:

-  java -jar pkihost.jar batch <zipfile>
+  java -jar pkihost.jar batch [-apduOut <fileName>] <zipfile>

 Once a PKI card is detected in the card terminal the data from the ZIP files is written to the card.
+Alternatively the APDU personalisation trace can be written to a file with the '-apduOut fileName' option.
+In this case no APDUs are sent to the card, instead they are written to the specified file.

 The ZIP file should contain the following files:

   - puc.txt - the PUC for the card
   - pin.txt - the PIN for the card